 F(r)iction is open for submissions year-round.
-We accept work in short fiction and creative nonfiction (up to 7,500 words), poetry (up to three pages per poem), and graphic stories or comics.
+We accept short fiction and creative nonfiction (up to 7,500 words), poetry (up to three pages per poem), and graphic stories or comics written in English from writers located anywhere in the world.

 At F(r)iction, we pride ourselves on publishing the best writing regardless of genre, style, or origin.
 This means that we accept work of all kinds, including genre writing and experimental literature.
 We seek work that actively pushes boundaries, that forces us to question our traditions and tastes.
 We seek that feeling of being stunned, that gut-punch that inevitably follows an incredible piece of writing.
 If your work takes risks, then we want to read it.